 During laser scar removal treatments, the laser is moved along the scar.
 This vaporizes or removes a layer of skin and exposes a more natural-looking skin layer, which heals over time to minimize scar appearance.

 Numerous types of lasers are available, each of which has unique benefits:

 Acne is one of the most common skin diseases in the United States.
 It is estimated that 60 million Americans suffer from acne and 20 million suffer from it badly enough to cause scarring.
 Acne scarring is the result of inflammation in the lower layer of the skin called the dermis which causes the collagen to become deformed or scarred resulting in depressions in the skin.

 In a study conducted by Dr. Rokhsar, the Fraxel laser can result in improvements of up to 50% in the appearance of acne and surgical scars.
-Dr. Rokhsar will tailor the procedure for to your skin depending on the type of acne scars which you may have.
-He may recommend subcision in addition for rolling scars as well as combining the Fraxel resurfacing procedure with punch excisions for ice pick scars.
+Dr. Rokhsar will tailor the procedure for your skin depending on the type of acne scars that you may have.
+He may recommend subcision in addition to rolling scars as well as combining the Fraxel resurfacing procedure with punch excisions for ice pick scars.

 Why choose Dr. Rokhsar for your acne scar treatment?

 Dr. Rokhsar is a recognized national and international authority on the use of lasers and in particular the Fraxel laser for the treatment of acne and other scars.

 When deciding on a treatment plan for your acne scars, the doctor will take into account the type and severity of your acne scars as well as any previous acne scar treatments you may have had.
 New York dermatologist Dr. Rokhsar treats acne scars in patients with a variety of skin types, including Asian, Indian and African-American skin.
 Because those with darker skin scar differently than those with lighter skin, it is important to find a dermatologist such as Dr. Rokhsar who has years of relevant experience.